top of page

 Pain assessment in cats before and after dental extractions

-Pain behaviors before and after treatment of oral disease in cats using video assessment: a prospective, blinded, randomized clinical trial.
+Pain behaviours before and after treatment of oral disease in cats using video assessment: a prospective, blinded, randomized clinical trial.

 Key findings include:

-Cats with severe oral disease showed significant changes in behaviors such as standing, laying, and pawing at different time points after treatment.
+• Cats with severe oral disease showed significant changes in behaviours such as standing, lying, and pawing at different time points after treatment.

-Pain behaviors like difficulty grasping dry food and head shaking were more frequent in cats with severe oral disease.
+• Pain behaviours, like difficulty grasping dry food and head shaking, were more frequent in cats with severe oral disease.

 The Zero Pain View

 Behaviours documented in this study can help differentiate between painful and pain-free cats in clinical practice.
-The information from this study is valuable to use when we are discussing the need for dental work in cats.
-The work clearly shows that cats with mild dental disease experience less pain post extractions compared to cats with severe disease.
+The information from this study is valuable when discussing the need for dental work in cats.
+The work clearly shows that cats with mild dental disease experience less pain post-extractions compared to cats with severe disease.
 Cats with oral pain require longer periods of time to eat both dry and soft food than those with minimal pain.
 These facts could be incorporated into client literature.

-A point to consider when using the CMPS-F for dental cases is the following.
-In this study palpation of the painful area (question 6 of CMPS-F) was performed over the lips since direct palpation of gingiva would not always possible due to some cat’s temperament.
-It is worth adapting your use of the CMPS-F for dental patients in this way.
+A point to consider when using the CMPS-F for dental cases is as follows: in this study, palpation of the painful area (question 6 of CMPS-F) was performed over the lips since direct palpation of gingiva was not always possible due to some cats' temperament.
+It is worth adapting your use of CMPS-F for dental patients in this way.

 The papers reviewed in this Reflect article are designed to generate questions.
 We recommend that you follow the links to read each paper – they are all open access.